BestTimesToVisit.com Logo

 When is the absolute best time to visit Yosemite if I want to see waterfalls at their peak and avoid the biggest crowds?

-For that perfect combo of roaring waterfalls and manageable crowds, aim for late April to mid-May.
+For that perfect trifecta of roaring waterfalls and manageable crowds, aim for late April to mid-May.
 The snowmelt is usually at its height, making Yosemite Falls and Bridalveil Fall absolutely spectacular.
-While it's not *empty*, it's significantly less packed than the summer months, and the valley floor is lush and green.
+While it's not empty, you'll find fewer people than in the peak summer months, and the weather is generally pleasant for hiking.

 I'm planning to drive into Yosemite Valley.
-What's the deal with parking, and are there any insider tips for finding a spot?
+What's the deal with parking, and are there any insider tips for snagging a spot?

 Parking in Yosemite Valley can be a real challenge, especially during peak season.
-My best advice is to arrive *early*, ideally before 9 AM, or consider parking at Yosemite Village and using the free shuttle system to get around.
-If you're staying overnight in the Valley, utilize your lodge's parking and walk or shuttle – it's far less stressful than circling for a spot.
+My best advice is to arrive *very* early, ideally before 8 AM, or consider parking at Yosemite Village and utilizing the free shuttle system to get around the valley.
+The shuttle is your best friend for hopping between viewpoints and trailheads without the constant stress of finding new parking.

 I've heard about bears in Yosemite.
-What are the essential safety precautions I absolutely need to know?
+What are the essential safety precautions I should be aware of, beyond just not feeding them?

 How many days do you need in Yosemite National Park, USA?